cjsha/submodules-hooks-practice/README.rst

 *************************************************
 Template for Open Ephys Documentation
 *************************************************
-This template is for building documentation of Open Ephys devices or software.
+This template is for producing documentation for Open Ephys hardware or software.

 What is this template
 ####################################